wavecommander/panblog/md/posts/looking-at-the-stars-for-answers.md

 I feel its warmth and appreciate the light it has provided me.
 It illuminated things I didn't know were there.
 It is sad to know there are worlds where my Suns are seen as insignificant and not even worth a glance, or never seen at all.

-Oh, if only I could send them a message containing it's fully glory to show them what they are missing.
+Oh, if only I could send them a message containing its full glory to show them what they are missing.
 Some sort of modulated wave.
 A radio wave?
 A light wave?
 Perhaps both.
 Who knows what sort of technological and engineering wonder it would take to achieve such a feat?
 Commanding a wave?